Some links in this post may be affiliate links

 There are three possible causes of leaf drop in Wax Begonia.
 One possible cause of leaf drop is too little light.

-Move the plant to a brighter spot as it grows best in bright light with some direct sunlight.
-It can also grow under a grow light.
+Move the plant to a brighter spot where is will receive bright light with some direct sunlight or instal a grow light if the natural lighting is not sufficient.

 The third possible cause of leaf drop in Wax Begonia is too much water in the soil (soggy soil).
 Ensure the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy.